-

 • R&D polymer materials : optimization of formulations to improve compatibility and interfacial adhesion.

-This approach is essential for identifying the cause of a defect , optimizing glue or adhesive formulations , and ensuring the durability and mechanical performance of assemblies.
+This approach is essential to identify the cause of a defect , optimize the formulations of glues or adhesives , and ensure the durability and mechanical performance of assemblies.

 Analytical interest and complementarity

-This analysis can be integrated into a more global study protocol including:
+This analysis can be integrated into a broader study protocol including:

-The combination of these analyses allows a complete characterization of the interfacial behavior , combining mechanical, chemical and morphological data.
+The combination of these analyses allows for a complete characterization of interfacial behavior , combining mechanical, chemical, and morphological data.

 YesWeLab Services

-YesWeLab relies on a network of ISO 17025 and COFRAC accredited partner laboratories , specialized in microscopy, surface analysis and mechanical testing .
+YesWeLab relies on a network of partner laboratories accredited to ISO 17025 and COFRAC , specializing in microscopy, surface analysis, and mechanical testing .

-Our experts select the observation method and magnification adapted to the nature of the polymer, the type of peeling and the objective of the study (R&D, quality control, failure expertise).
+Our experts select the appropriate observation method and magnification based on the polymer type, peeling process, and the study objective (R&D, quality control, failure analysis).

 Thanks to the YesWeLab digital platform , you can easily